davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

 ScaleIO verification
 --------------------

-Once the OpenStack cluster is setup, we can make use of ScaleIO volumes.
+Once the OpenStack cluster is setup, you can make use of ScaleIO volumes.
 This is an example about how to attach a volume to a running VM.

 #.
 Login into the OpenStack cluster: